 The College accepts foreign high school diplomas as proof of graduation.
-The College does not have the expertise to make that determination itself; therefore, the student should use a foreign diploma evaluation service.
-The evaluation service determines whether the foreign secondary school credentials are evidence of completing the equivalent of a secondary education in the United States.
-Any costs associated with having the diploma/transcript evaluated is at the expense of the student.
+However, the College does not have the expertise to make that determination itself; therefore, the student should use a foreign diploma evaluation service.
+The evaluation service determines whether the foreign secondary school credentials are evidence of completing the equivalent of secondary education in the United States.
+Any costs associated with having the diploma/transcript evaluated are at the student's expense.